less_retarded_wiki

 - selling on proprietary sites (CONTROVERSIAL): This

-may not be acceptable by everyone, but it can be possible to create a
+may not be acceptable to everyone, but it can be possible to create a

 free work and then distribute it under free conditions in some places and